koolquark/nkmedia/doc/conf_msglog.md

 ## msglog_send

-Sends a message to the room.
+Sends a message to the conference.
 Any JSON object can be used as the message, using the field `msg`, and the following fields will be added:

 Field|Value
 ---|---